LaGrangeMtl/WhatsNearby/README.md

-    placesTypes : ['store', 'gym'], //an array of places types placesTypesIcon : [], //if set, those images will replace type marker icons (must match placesTypes order) excludePlacesTypes : [], //an array of types that will be excluded from the search placesRadius : 500 //the radius, in meters in which Places will be found }
+    placesTypes : ['store', 'gym'], //an array of places types placesTypesIcon : [], //if set, those images will replace type marker icons (must match placesTypes order) excludePlacesTypes : [], //an array of types that will be excluded from the search
+    excludeByKeywords: [], //an array of string that will be excluded from the search (name of the place) placesRadius : 500 //the radius, in meters in which Places will be found }
 ````